jonaszeutzius/nft-price-dashboard/README.md

 }
 ```

-## STEP 5: Running THE application
+## STEP 5: RUNNING THE APPLICATION

 Now, you can start your application by running `npm start` in your terminal.
 You should see the following in the browser: